yodkwtf/my-cheatsheets/terminal-commands/readme.md

 - #### whoami

-  Prints the username of the current user
+  Prints the username of the current user.

   ```sh
   whoami # yodkwtf